 Iowa City VA Privacy Officer - Makenzie Johnson

 Directions for Checklist for Reviewing Privacy, Confidentiality, and Information Security in Research Checklist: the checklist can be found in HawkIRB, in the Other Committee Review section, under VAHCS.
+The VAHCS mandates all research protocol submission be reviewed by the VA Privacy Officer and the VA Information Security Officer.
+If you have specific questions related to the use of this checklist, please contact the Privacy Officer or Information Security Officer directly to discuss your questions or concerns.

 Iowa City VA Information Security Officer - Randy Smith